microsoft/Fabric-RTA-FlightStream/README.md

 4. Power BI Report

 ### Scenario

+#### 1. Stream
-1. An aircraft is continuously sending data points in a real-time stream using Microsoft Fabric Eventstream.
+An aircraft is continuously sending data points in a real-time stream using Microsoft Fabric Eventstream.
 In Power BI, we see data points indicating a flight has departed Newark international.

 James works for the port authority of a large city.
 His organization manages one of the local international airports.
 Part of his job is to mitigate noise pollution cause by civil aviation traffic in the area surrounding the airport.

 James has access to a real-time feed of aircraft departing from the airport in the last hour stored in Microsoft Fabric KQL Database.
 Some residents have complained about louder than usual noises in their neighborhood.
 Part of the port authority’s legal duties is to report any violation of operation procedures to the federal aviation administrations.

+#### 2. Analytics

-2. In a Power BI Report, James zooms in on a few datapoints where the plane has executed a right turn north.
+In a Power BI Report, James zooms in on a few datapoints where the plane has executed a right turn north.

 Today James is looking if Flight number 753 has climbed to or above the required 2,500 feet altitude over residential area which is a recommended minimum flight altitude for commercial jet airliners.

+#### 3. Insights

-3. James hovers over a few points in sequence to show the latitude, longitude and altitude of the aircraft.
+James hovers over a few points in sequence to show the latitude, longitude and altitude of the aircraft.
 In Power BI, we see the number is compliant with the regulations.

 Upon closer inspection, the plane reached 2,500 feet above an industrial sector and therefore is compliant with the federal recommendations.